 - Our dentists are specially trained to offer you sedation and closely monitor your progress during your dental treatment.

-We offer two types of sedation endodontics at our offices: oral conscious sedation and nitrous oxide.
+We offer two types of sedation endodontics at our offices: oral sedation medication or nitrous oxide.

-With oral conscious sedation, the patient takes a pill prior to treatment.
-Oral conscious sedation leaves you able to speak and breathe on your own.
-You won’t actually be asleep, but you will feel sleepy.
+With oral sedation medication, the patient takes a pill prior to treatment.
+Oral sedation leaves you able to speak and breathe on your own.
+You will be awake, but you will feel sleepy.
 You will be comfortable and feel virtually no pain while we provide you with the treatment you need.
-You will enjoy a heightened state of relaxation and probably won’t remember much about the procedure afterwards.
+You will enjoy a heightened state of relaxation.
 You will need to have someone with you at your visit to take you to and from the office as you may be drowsy, and you should not drive while taking oral sedation.